Dr. Steven Hoeltzel

 Ph.D.
 University of Iowa

-Professor Hoeltzel specializes in Kant and post-Kantian philosophy, focusing especially on the pioneering post-Kantian idealism of J.G.
-Fichte.
-More generally, his work centers on questions concerning the nature of purposive intelligence and its place within the larger order of things.
-His research interests thus extend into phenomenology and existentialism, as well as contemporary philosophy of religion and philosophy of mind.
-His current work concentrates on Fichte’s metaphilosophy, Fichte’s account of the nature of reason, and Fichte’s philosophy of religion.
-Presently he is co-editing an anthology of original essays by eminent scholars of Kantian and post-Kantian idealism, to be published in 2014.
+Professor Hoeltzel specializes in Kant and post-Kantian idealism; thematically, his work centers on questions concerning the nature of purposive intelligence and the basis and status of associated rational, ethical, and existential optima.
+His research interests thus extend into existentialism and phenomenology as well as contemporary philosophy of religion and philosophy of mind.
+His current work concerns the metaphilosophical presuppositions and ontological implications of transcendental models of knowledge, Fichte’s idealism especially.
+Presently he is co-editing an anthology of original essays by eminent scholars of Kantian and post-Kantian idealism, to be published in late 2014 or early 2015.